Ohio Landlord Tenant Rights

 In addition to having laws that address general issues like repairs and security deposits, most states, including Ohio, grant rights and responsibilities about things like lock changes and a landlord’s right to entry.
 See the topics below for more information.

-Landlord Right to Entry in Ohio
+Landlord Right To Entry in Ohio

 Ohio landlords have the right to enter rental property for inspections, maintenance, property showings, and certain oversize package deliveries.
 The law requires that landlords usually provide at least 24 hours of advance notice before any entry.
 Emergency situations don’t require notice, and with provable reason, the landlord or tenant can require entry on more or less notice than 24 hours.